All Episodes

 And Hannity says Comey is a national embarrassment because of his erratic behavior.

-So I just tweeted her back.
+So I just Tweeted her back.

-I said, Hey, Bet, how about a one-on-one debate, one hour, Fox News channel?
+I said, hey, Bet, how about a one-on-one debate, one-hour Fox News channel?

 We could do it for charity.

-The topic is Did Hillary Rodham Clinton break laws and lie to the American people?
+The topic is, did Hillary Rodham Clinton break laws and lie to the American people?

 Because fundamentally, isn't that a big part of what this is about here?

-And that she probably that she lied about the 33,000 emails she deleted and why she put the email server in a mom and pop shop bathroom closet and you know the spontaneous attack BS that she sold the American people on Benghazi spontaneous.
+I would imagine that Bette Midler, if this was a Republican and committed multiple felonies, would want to get to the truth and that she probably lied about the 33,000 emails she deleted and why she put the email server in a mom-and-pop shop bathroom closet and the spontaneous attack BS that she sold the American people on Benghazi.

-Sure, I know people have spontaneous attacks.
+I know people have spontaneous attacks.

-Let's pull out mortars and RPGs and fire upon the U.S. Embassy.
+They're out demonstrating and they decide in the moment right there, let's pull out mortars and RPGs and fire upon the U.S. Embassy.

 And then we can talk about Hillary Clinton's foundation and how she personally signed off on a deal that gave Vladimir Putin, I'm sure she loves Russia conspiracies, 20% of America's uranium.